seanpgillick/SeniorDesign/README.md

 ### Virtual Environment:

+Before getting started make sure you are in Dev branch or pull latest changes from Dev branch.
+Currently Dev branch is updated.

 We are using a python venv virtual environment.
 This was created using 'py -m pip install --user virtualenv' The dependencies that are installed in our vm can be found in requirements.txt